denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 word written in error, simulates a comparable action in print.
-On disk, metaphoric "erasure" assumes a different connotation, entailing an entirely new set of operations, not congruent with the implied action on screen or in print.
-The incongruence is often benign.
-Readers and writers are often interested in handling surface representation alone, dwelling on the level of words and ideas.
+On disk, metaphoric "erasure" assumes a different connotation, entailing an entirely new set of operations, not congruent with the implied action on screen or in print.[^68] The incongruence is often benign.
+Readers and writers are sometimes interested in handling surface representation alone, dwelling on the level of words and ideas.
 In certain contexts however, our inability to perceive the mechanics of inscription at depth severely undermines critical acuity.
 To take a blunt example, imagine a scholar or a journalist who needs to redact unpublished materials in order to protect her sources.
 Surface erasure in this case is insufficient to guarantee true anonymity.
 Words erased on screen may persevere through deeper structures on disk and among remote servers, in a way susceptible to malicious breach or state-sponsored surveillance.
 Surface anonymity is sufficient at times, while other times require deep anonymity.

 The affordances of laminate text depend not only on the medium, but also on the contexts of its reception.
 The same "source text" may be transformed according to its geography or the identity of its reader.
 The composition of the sign changes as a text changes hands.
 A digital document may respond to a reader's location, gender, age, or ethnicity.
-Think of an online newspaper, to take a common example, where the very composition of headlines and stories are often tailed to the reader.
+Think of an online newspaper, to take a common example, where the very composition of headlines and stories is routinely tailored to the individual reader.
 Such dynamic inscriptions contain the rules of their own transformation.
 Content and control code intertwine to produce an amalgamated artifact, which adapts to its context.
 The often covert presence of control structures extend the reach of governance over the process of interpretation.
-A government may censor speech through legislation, for example, and prosecute those who express opinions contrary to the reigning ideology.
-Similarly, mechanisms of censorship may be encoded into the fabric of the laminate itself, through technologies that simply prevent prohibited ideological formations from appearing on screen.
-Such technologies can also limit the transmission and the reception of illicit material.
-Unlike those censored explicitly, readers under the reach of algorithmic governance may not be immediately aware of control mechanisms structuring their everyday interpretive experience.
+Governments that censor speech by legislation prosecute those who express opinions contrary to the reigning ideology.
+More insidiously, mechanisms of censorship may be encoded into the fabric of the laminate itself, through technologies that outright prevent prohibited ideological formations from appearing on screen.
+Such technologies limit the transmission and the reception of illicit material more definitively.
+Unlike those censored by political means, readers under the reach of algorithmic censorship are not immediately aware of control mechanisms structuring their everyday interpretive experience.

-The stratified nature of digital inscription poses obvious challenges in the political sphere.
-Our ability to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized training and tools for interpretation.
-Laminate text presents a challenge to the practice of literary hermeneutics more generally.
+The stratified nature of digital inscription poses obvious general challenges in the political sphere, which this essay can address only obliquely.
+Our ability to mobilize against censorship or surveillance is in peril when such mechanisms operate at a microscopic scale, requiring specialized skills and tools for interpretation.
+A tactical response requires not just history, but training and advocacy efforts.
+Laminate text presents a challenge to the practice of literary hermeneutics more specifically.
 How does critical interpretive practice persist in conditions where readers can no longer rely on the continuing stability of the medium?
 The theoretical problem is not one of fixing a text as either an immanent object or a transcendent idea, enduring or ephemeral.
 We are confronted instead with texts that do not converge on a single location and whose multivalence is derived from their structural diffusion.
 Composite media force us to reconsider long-standing critical assumptions about the physics of inscription at the foundation of hermeneutics.

 ## Stratigraphy

+Several parallel literary and media archaeologies were formative to my approach to thinking through the history of laminate inscription.
+The specter of Friedrich Kittler haunts all work on literature and technology.
+His legacy is complicated by his often fatalistic pronouncements.
+"Under the conditions of high technology, literature has nothing more to say," he wrote in the conclusion of *Gramaphone, Film, Typewriter*.
+Scholars such as Matthew Kirschenbaum, Lisa Gitelman, and Lori Emmerson

-Having summarized the basic theoretical concerns related to the emerging material properties of laminate text, I would like to turn my attention now to the historical archaeology of the medium itself.
+the historical archaeology of the medium itself.
 I borrow the term "stratigraphy" from the field of archaeology proper, as opposed to media archaeology where the term is used in its more evocative and metaphoric